open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 ### Tool Dependencies

-We use some tools such as `pigeon`, `goimports`, etc which are versioned and vendored with OPA as depedencies.
+We use some tools such as `goimports` which are versioned and vendored with OPA as depedencies.
 See [tools.go](../../tools.go) for a list of tools.

 More details on the pattern: [https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md)